-This degree program prepares students who are currently employed in the cybersecurity field, including active law enforcement, as well as those without prior work experience to develop the skills and knowledge required of practitioners in a variety of cybersecurity settings.
+This certificate program prepares students who are currently employed in the cybersecurity field, including active law enforcement, as well as those without prior work experience to gain foundational skills and knowledge towards their development of the skills and knowledge required of practitioners in a variety of cybersecurity settings.

-The first semester is the same for all students in this program.
+The first semester is the same for all students in this program, including students in the certificate program.
+Certificate students do not need to take the General Education science course.
 The first semester is designed to provide all students with a basic foundation in computer theory.
 The second semester is where students begin to explore cybersecurity concepts.
 At the conclusion of the second semester the student will select, which track they wish to pursue.
-This ability to select a track will provide students with the options to meet both their educational and specific career goals.
+From there, certificate students may continue on towards the completion of a degree, or they may apply for internships or entry-level employment while pursuing the completion of their degree.